 An ambulance transfer is the transport of an enrollee by ambulance from one hospital to another.
 The MCO shall only cover ambulance transfers when it is medically necessary for the enrollee to be transported by ambulance.
-The enrollee must be transported to the most appropriate hospital that can meet his or her needs.
+The enrollee must be transported to the most appropriate hospital that can meet their needs.